lpaolini/AccentaG4/README.md

 The MPU is responsible for the following tasks:

-- expose a HTTP server for serving the web application
+- expose a HTTPS server for serving the web application
-- expose a websockets server (used by the web application)
+- expose a secure websockets server (used by the web application)
 - accept and manage websockets connections
 - listen to MCU for incoming messages and forward to websockets clients
 - listen to websockets clients for incoming messages and forward to MCU